 20th Century World History 12

-This course introduces students to the role that economics plays in our everyday lives.
+This 8 credit course studies the economics of the modern world (stock markets, advertising, marketing, national and international business) and introduces students to the role that economics plays in our everyday lives.
 The course commences with a basic introduction to Economics as a social science and how we make economic decisions with the scarce resources that we have.
-The course is intended to have the students well prepared for an introductory course in Economics in university.
+The course is intended to have the students well prepared for an introductory course in Economics at university.
 In that regard, the next two major areas of focus in the course are Microeconomics as well as Macroeconomics.
 Microeconomics explores how individuals, households and firms make decisions with how they choose to allocate the resources that they have.
-Macroeconomics explores the behavior and performance of an economy as a whole.
-It explores wider economic areas such as unemployment, growth rate, gross domestic product and inflation.
+Macroeconomics explores the behavior and performance of an economy.
+It explores wider economic areas such as unemployment, growth rate, gross domestic product, and inflation.

-This course is an interesting look at our legal system.
-The major component will be to analyze criminal law, civil law and family.
+The major component will be to analyze criminal law, civil law, and family.
 Students will grow to understand the need for laws and the importance of the Charter of rights and freedoms.
-They will also learn that with rights and freedoms comes responsibilities to act in a responsible manner and be good citizens of Canada.
+They will also learn that with rights and freedoms comes responsibilities to act in a responsible manner and be good citizens of Canada

 Physical Geography 12

-As an ever-increasing world population puts more and more demands on the planet’s resources, there is a need for a society that is able to make informed decisions about the sustainability of the Earth’s resources and the future of the planet.
-The geographically literate student is able to interpret the landscape and understand the interconnections between his or her actions and the Earth’s physical systems.
+As an ever-increasing world population puts increased demands on the planet’s resources, there is a need for a society that can make informed decisions about the sustainability of the Earth’s resources and the future of the planet.
+The geographically literate student can interpret the landscape and understand the interconnections between his or her actions and the Earth’s physical systems.
 Students will have opportunities to analyze the critical interplay of culture, economics, politics, and social considerations when examining the relationship between people and the environment.
 Through the study of geography, students can develop an understanding of how local, regional, and global environments affect them, and allow them to make informed decisions and take appropriate action to manage the earth’s resources in a responsible manner.

-This course designed to introduce students to the basic concepts and areas of study within the social science of Psychology.
-The course essentially looks at the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+This course is designed to introduce students to the basic concepts and areas of study within the social science of Psychology.
+The course looks at the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 It looks at how our thoughts, behaviors, and emotions affect how we develop through our lifespan.
-Students who take Psychology 12 will have the potential to challenge the AP Psychology exam in order to obtain university credit for the course.